Can We Talk Models Into Seeing the World Differently?: Cue Biases in VLMs: An Analysis of Texture versus Shape

+In the VQA task, we force the model to predict a single class - yet, the previous section has shown that the vision tokens generated by the encoder contain information from both cues.
+To better understand the processing, we evaluate the VQA prediction confidences as follows.

+All answer options in our VQA prompts correspond to a single character and, thus, a token.
+Well-behaving models, where the response consistently starts with the option letter (and nothing else) allow us to gather insights into the prediction process.
+For these models, the logits of each token correspond to the logits of option letters.
+By applying a \textit{softmax} function, we can analyze the confidence in each option (we map invalid tokens to a separate null class).
+This allows us to better study the sampling behavior and make the following observation:

+\textbf{LLMs turn flexible representations into biased decisions.} In \cref{fig:calibration}, we visualize the confidence of the token corresponding to the shape or texture answer option.
+This experiment can only be performed on models where we have access to the logits, and the model consistently follows the instructions to only respond with the predicted options letter.
+This limits the analysis to a few models in our zoo, and we show similar results on \texttt{LLaVA-NeXT 7B} \cite{liu2024llavanext}, \texttt{InternVL 1.1} \cite{chen2024internvl} and \texttt{MoE-LLaVA-Phi2} \cite{lin2024moellava}.

-In \cref{subfig:token_confidence}, we visualize the confidence of the token corresponding to the shape or texture answer option.
-We were expecting some normal distribution that is slightly offset in favor of shape bias.
-However, to our surprise, we find that confidence in both options is almost binary.
-Analogously, when we only focus on correct answers (\cref{subfig:response_confidence}), we observe that the model is highly confident in its responses.
-As the model assigns such a high confidence to the cue it answers with, this suggests that information from the other cue, in fact, gets lost in processing.
-This is also backed by the fact that the second (significantly less confident) prediction token often ($70.7\%$) does \textbf{not} belong to the conflicting cue.
+To our surprise, we find that confidence in both options is almost binary.
+Analogously, when we only focus on correct answers, we observe that the model is highly confident in its responses.
+As the model places such high confidence in the selected cue, this suggests that information from the alternative cue is effectively disregarded during LLM processing.
+This conclusion is further supported by the observation that the second, significantly less confident prediction token does not align with the conflicting cue.
+For example, in \texttt{LLaVA-NeXT 7B} \cite{liu2024llavanext}, this occurs in 70.7\% of cases.
 Only $17.7\%$ of the top-2 pairs contain both, shape and texture.

-On average, we also observe that the model is slightly less confident in texture decisions ($\Tilde{p}=0.87$ vs. $0.92$).
-This becomes even more evident when we only analyze responses above a confidence threshold (\cref{subfig:confidence_threshold}).
-Up until $p=0.5$, this does not significantly influence any of the measurements.
-Beyond this point, the ratio of shape decisions increases without a decrease in texture decisions resulting in a higher shape bias.
-Beyond $p=0.9$ the ratios diverge, and the model reasons exclusively on shape cues.

-It is not clear if these findings generalize to other models - \eg, \texttt{GPT-4} was shown to be significantly less confident compared to its base model \cite{gpt4blog}.
-However, \texttt{LLaVA} is currently the building block for many successors \cite{liu2024llavanext,sun2023aligning} and as such will strongly induce its bias into those.
-The next section also shows that many VLMs actually reason very similarly in our tasks hinting that our results may generalize after all.
+Thus, while the encoder has its own inductive bias that directs the final decision, the actual biasing happens in the LLM, similar to linear classification heads in discriminative models \cite{islam2021shape}.